top of page

 But my Mama didn’t like those stories.
 She came out of our home all fast and waved her hands like she was mad.
 “Stop scaring my baby girl with those stories!” she yelled.
 One of the ladies with the kids said maybe we should believe just in case, but Mama was like, “Nope, my baby girl won’t believe in silly stuff like that.”

-After Mama helped me brush my teeth at night, she tucked me into bed with my teddy.
+After Mama helped me brush my teeth that night, she tucked me into bed with my teddy.
 I felt safe and warm under the covers.
 Mama leaned in close and said, “Those ghost stories aren’t real, sweetie.
 Grown-ups sometimes make them up to make kids behave.”

 I believed her because Mama knew everything and could protect me from anything.
 But that night, something weird happened.